TimJaspers0801/SurgeNet/README.md

 segmentation_model = MetaFormerFPN(num_classes=4, pretrained='SurgeNet', pretrained_weights=urls['SurgeNet'])

 ```
+Note: If your want a different version of SurgeNet weights (e.g. SurgeNet-Small), you can replace the `pretrained_weights` argument with the desired url (leave the `pretrained` argument as it is).
 ## Acknowledgements
 Our implementation of the feature pyramid network is based on the [pytorch segmentation models](https://segmentation-modelspytorch.readthedocs.io/en/latest/) library.
 Pretraining on SurgeNet was performed using the code provided with the [DINO](https://github.com/facebookresearch/dino) publication.